 - They are almost always found near water.
 Cockatiels are found in arid, desert-like habitats but they will stay away from areas that lack a source of water.
 They need quite a bit of moisture to survive.

 - Seeds, grains and berries should be abundant.
 Acacia tree seeds are a big hit and areas that contain this tree species will likely contain cockatiels too.
-To the dismay of farmers, their crops also provide an attractive source of food to wild cockatiels, so you’ll find them in and around farmland as well.
+To the dismay of farmers, their crops also provide an attractive source of food to wild cockatiels.
+As a result, you’ll find them in and around farmland as well.

 - There must be some trees present.
 Cockatiels prefer nesting in hollow parts of trees and won’t do so on the ground, so you won’t often find them in areas that are entirely bare.
 Trees also provide a safe place to perch and to rest during nighttime.